 - Listen to and believe them.
 Allow them time to talk freely and do not ask leading questions - Stay calm and do not show that you are shocked or upset - Tell the child they have done the right thing in telling you.
 Do not tell them they should have told you sooner - Explain what will happen next and that you will have to pass this information on.
-Do not promise to keep it a secret - Write up your conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it this must be logged on Safeguard and you must tag the DSL to your upload.
-You may include factual comments on the child's appearance, behaviour, emotional state and actions they have shown.

-- If physical abuse is suspected a skin map (appendix 5) will need to be electronically uploaded and used to record the site and extent of any injury that has been noticed. - If you feel the incident needs dealing with immediately, please inform the DSL in person before writing this up on Safeguard. - Alternatively, if appropriate, make a referral to local authority children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so.
+Do not promise to keep it a secret - Write up your conversation as soon as possible in the child's own words on Safeguard.
+Stick to the facts, and do not put your own judgement on it.
+You may include factual comments on the child's appearance, behaviour, emotional state and actions they have showed.
+Ensure you tag the DSL before you click submit. - If physical abuse is suspected a skin map will need to be electronically uploaded and used to record the site and extent of any injury that has been noticed (appendix 6) - If you feel the incident needs dealing with immediately, please inform the DSL in person before writing up on Safeguard. - Alternatively, if appropriate, make a referral to children's social care and/or the police directly, and tell the DSL as soon as possible that you have done so.
 Aside from these people, do not disclose the information to anyone else unless told to do so by a relevant authority involved in the safeguarding process